 When a user opens a web browser and enters your domain name (site.com) or subdomain name (videos.site.com) in the address bar, Route 53 helps connect the browser with your website or web application.

 Route 53 provides an extension to DNS known as alias records.
 Similar to CNAME records, alias records let you route traffic to AWS resources, such as CloudFront distributions, Amazon Elastic Load Balancers and S3 buckets.
 For more information and comparison of alias and CNAME records, see alias vs non-alias records.

 Route 53 supports any of the most common record types such as CNAMEs, AAAA, SOA, NS and A records, but also less common records.
 See supported DNS record types for more info.

-Route 53 has six types of Routing policies that can help you with incoming traffic and point it to the right origin server or any kind of resource.
+Route 53 has seven types of Routing policies that can help you with incoming traffic and point it to the right origin server or any kind of resource.

 Route 53 can check the health of your resources